 There are several courses students may take that provide an introduction to field of psychological science.
-PSYC 001 (described below) is a prerequisite for most other courses in the field.
+PSYS 001 (described below) is a prerequisite for most other courses in the field.

 Introduction to the entire field, emphasizing the behavior of the normal adult human being.
 Offered fall and spring.

-PSYC 121 explores the biological bases of behavior.
+PSYS 115 explores the biological bases of behavior.
 The course examines both classical and contemporary issues in behavioral neuroscience, including introduction to nervous system, physiological and behavioral effects of drugs, biological theories of behavioral disorders and the biological basis of learning, memory, emotion and stress.
-Prerequisite: PSYC 001.
+Prerequisite: PSYS 001.
 Offered in the spring semester.